dylanbuchi/quote-generator/README.md

 # quote-generator
-Generate random quotes using an API.
+Generate random quotes using an API, and share them on Twitter.
 Created with VanillaJS.